meixuan-stephanie/Taxonomy-of-Faults-in-Deep-Learning-Related-Jobs/README.md

-# Taxonomy-of-Real-Faults-in-Deep-Learning-Sysatems
+# Taxonomy-of-Faults-in-Deep-Learning-Related-Jobs

 ## **Preface** ##

-*The goal of this summary is to build a taxonomy of real faults in deep learning(DL) systems which could be helpful and useful to aid developers in preventing, detecting, debugging and fixing of program defects in DL related jobs.
+*The goal of this summary is to build a taxonomy of real faults in deep learning(DL) systems which could be helpful and useful to aid developers from all over the world in preventing, detecting, debugging, fixing of program defects in DL related jobs and increasing an accuracy of a model's performance.
 This taxonomy includes five categories in deep learning specific failures  coming from GitHub issues and Stack Overflow quessions and three categories raised from industrial side serving as a practicle supplementary.
-Additinally, I'd like to greatly thank two significant research papers which had a big impact on this summary.*
+Additinally, I'd like to greatly thank two significant research papers which had a big impact on this summary.
+People holding differnet thoughts are welcomed to provide suggestions to further improve this file as it's done on my own in a short time and may have imperfections.
+Finally, I sincerely hope this paper can provide an influencial guidance and help in your work.Thank you!*

 1. An Empirical Study on Program Failures of Deep Learning Jobs written by Ru Z., Wencong X., Hongyu Z., Yu L., Haoxiang L., Mao Y.
 2. Taxonomy of Real Faults in Deep Learning Systems written by Nargiz H., Gunel J., Gabriele B., Vincenzo R., Andrea S., and Paolo T.